tommy11jo/video-navigator/README.md

 ## Workarounds

 The python youtube transcript api works locally but not in cloud environments.
 I think youtube blocks cloud ip addresses.
 As a workaround, I use proxies.
-This is not a paid product and is for helping others learn better, so I think it's justified.

 ### Proxy Setup (Decodo)